Cambodia Culinary Travel Writing and Photography Retreat Dates

 UPDATED SEPTEMBER 2017: THESE WERE HELD IN 2016.
 CLICK THROUGH FOR 2017 & 2018 CAMBODIA CULINARY TOUR AND FOOD AND TRAVEL WRITING AND PHOTOGRAPHY DATES.

 Following on from our well-received culinary travel writing and photography tour in May 2015, we’re hosting a Cambodia culinary travel writing and photography retreat over ten days and nights from 22-31 May 2016, and again in September-October this year.
 Dates coming soon!

 If you’re coming to Grantourismo for the first time, we’re prolific Siem Reap-based food and travel writers and Terence is a well-regarded photographer concentrating on people, places and plates.
 We’ve been writing since the late ’80s and our work has been published in Australian Gourmet Traveller, Delicious, Feast, National Geographic Traveller, Wanderlust, The Guardian, CNN, The Independent, and a long list of other publications.

-We’ve written widely on Cambodia and Cambodian food and are currently working on a Khmer cookbook, which partly explains why Terence spends many an evening on the mortar and pestle pounding kroeungs.
+We’ve written widely on Cambodia and Cambodian food and are currently working on a Cambodian cookbook, which partly explains why Terence spends many an evening on the mortar and pestle pounding kroeungs.
 I craft bespoke ‘Savour Siem Reap’ food focused itineraries and my clients have included some of the world’s best chefs and restaurateurs.